 Then there is a collection of honky tonks on a section of Broadway known as the Honky Tonk Highway.
 Honky tonks are bars that specialize in country music and are incredibly popular in this part of the United States.
 This makes visiting one something of a cultural experience.

-Downtown Nashville also boasts one of the most complete collections of attractions in the city as well.
-For starters, the Tennessee State Capitol Building is located in Downtown Nashville.
-This alone brings visitors from far and wide to learn the history of not just Nashville, but the state as a whole.
+Downtown also boasts one of the most complete collections of attractions in the city as well.
+It is home to the Tennessee State Capitol Building, which is great place to learn the history of not just Nashville, but the state as a whole.

 Surrounding the State Capitol, you have Victory Park.
-A beautiful green open space, with attractions like statues and tombs, it is a great way to combine a little history with the great outdoors.
+A beautiful green open space, with attractions like statues and tombs, to combine a little history with the great outdoors.

 Following on with the themes of history and country music, you also have the Johnny Cash Museum.
 Founded in 2013, the Johnny Cash Museum features the largest collection of Johnny Cash artifacts and memorabilia in the world, so is a must-visit location for any of his fans.